Sheilah P. Clay, President and CEO

 LaNeice Jones, Vice President of Programs

 LaNeice Jones is the Vice President of Programs for Neighborhood Service Organization responsible for the oversight of program operations in three Units of the organization.
 This involves providing leadership, support and direction to the Unit Directors and Program Directors, being knowledgeable regarding the program scopes of service and guidelines and compliance expectation.
-Ms. Jones is a Licensed Master Level Social Worker with over 20 years of experience working in social and human service settings and specializes in crisis intervention, suicide prevention, information and referral, problem gambling services.
+Ms. Jones is a Licensed Master Level Social Worker with over 20 years of experience working in social and human service settings and specializes in crisis intervention, suicide prevention, and information and referral.
 She also provides critical incident stress management and debriefing.
 She received both her Bachelor of Sociology and Master of Social Work degrees from the University of Michigan.
 Ms. Jones is a member of the National Association of Crisis Center Directors Board and the Michigan Alliance of Information and Referral Systems Board.
 She is a member of Delta Sigma Theta Sorority, Inc. She enjoys reading, spending time with family and friends, and providing public service through a variety of community programs and projects.

 Dr. Richard Marcolini, M.D., Medical Director